npscars/CarND-Capstone/README.md

 - the incoming `/image_color` topic published 800x800 images from the vehicle was throttled from 10 Hz to 2 Hz to reduce the amount of processing happening under the hood

+- running the simulator with screen resolution at 640x480 and the graphics quality as fastest provided the best result for reducing the required rendering by the computer

 ## Traffic Light Classifier